cogitatio/jenkins-monitor/README.md

 Jenkins Monitor
 =============

 A project aims at helping you show status of build in blue(building), red(failure), green(success) box on jenkins.
+It willl also show additional information about unstable buuilds in a row.
 By using jquery jsonp support and jenkins built-in jsonp reponse support, implementing this is just a piece of cake.

 Why